-The 2020 ORSA concludes that there are no material risks arising from the World-Wide Group of Sun Life Financial of Canada companies ("WWG") that are not mitigated by treaty, governance, contract or capital where applicable.
+The 2021 ORSA also concluded that the material risks arising from the World-Wide Group of Sun Life Financial of Canada companies ("WWG") are mitigated by treaty, governance, contract or capital where applicable.

 A. Business and Performance

 A.1 Business